List of banks in Hong Kong: Deposit-taking companies

-Local representative offices (all incorporated outside Hong Kong)
+Local representative offices

 Overseas banks may establish local representative offices in Hong Kong, but they are not allowed to engage in any banking business and their role is confined mainly to liaison work between the bank and its customers in Hong Kong.
+According to the Register of Authorized Institutions and Local Representative Offices disclosed by the Hong Kong Monetary Authority (HKMA), there were a total of 27 banks incorporated outside Hong Kong that maintained local representative offices as of November 30, 2025.